NachtRaveVL/Simple-Homestead-Arduino/README.md

 `TerraMeasurementValueTrigger` and `TerraMeasurementRangeTrigger` convert sensor measurements into trigger state with configurable de-trigger tolerance/delay.

 `TerraLinearEdgeBalancer` drives increment/decrement actuator attachments around a sensor setpoint and target range.
-Balancers are subobjects used by higher-level control logic; they are not another registered object family.
+Balancers are subobjects used by higher-level control logic.

 ## Scheduler

 `TerraScheduler` is not a generic user task scheduler.
 It automatically tracks registered reservoirs that have relevant actuator linkages.

-The current tracking stages are:
+The tracking stages are:

 1. `Assess`
 2. `Fill`